Christian atheism: Protestantism

 In the Netherlands, 42% of the members of the Protestant Church in the Netherlands (PKN) are nontheists.
 Non-belief among clergymen is not always seen as a problem.
 Some follow the tradition of "Christian non-realism", most famously expounded in the United Kingdom by Don Cupitt in the 1980s, which holds that God is a symbol or metaphor and that religious language is not matched by a transcendent reality.
 According to an investigation of 860 pastors in seven Dutch Protestant denominations, 1 in 6 clergy are either agnostic or atheist.
 In one of those denominations, the Remonstrants, the number of doubters was 42%.

 Klaas Hendrikse, a minister within the Protestant Church in the Netherlands (PKN), has stirred controversy by describing God as "a word for experience, or human experience," and suggesting that Jesus may not have existed.
 Hendrikse attracted attention with his 2007 book Believing in a God Who Does Not Exist: Manifesto of An Atheist Pastor, where he argued that belief in God's existence is not necessary to believe in God.
 He writes, "For me, God is not a being, but a word for what can happen between people.
 For example, when someone says to you, 'I will not abandon you,' and then makes those words come true, it would be perfectly acceptable to call that [relationship] God."
 A General Synod later found that Hendrikse's views were widely shared by clergy and church members.
 In 2010, a decision to allow Hendrikse to continue his ministry was made after a regional supervisory panel concluded that his statements "are not of sufficient weight to damage the foundations of the Church."
 The panel also stated that Hendrikse's ideas were theologically consistent with the liberal tradition that is an integral part of the church.

+In the United Kingdom, a poll of Anglican clergy found that 2% of priests are atheist, and 16% are "unclear about God".
+One former Archbishop of Canterbury, the leader of the Church of England, has said he has doubts about his belief in God.

 A 2003 Harris Interactive survey found that 90% of self-identified Protestants in the United States believe in God and about 4% believe there is no God.
 In 2017, the WIN-Gallup International Association (WIN/GIA) poll found that Sweden, a majority Christian country, had second highest percentage (76%) of people who call themselves atheist or irreligious, after China.
 A substantial portion of Quakers are nontheist Quakers.
 Among British Quakers, 14.5% identified as atheists and 43% felt "unable to profess belief in God" in 2013.